bitcoin-dev-project/bitcoiner-intro-to-rust/05_vectors_and_result_enum.md

 The returned data is a `vec` - short for Vector - which is something like a `list` in Python or an array in javascript.
 Of course, it's more nuanced in Rust.
 We'll dive deeper into some of the differences in the next few lessons.
-But with a `vec` we can grab the first 4 items doing something like `vec[0..4]` where `0..4` represents a range from 0 to 4, not including 4.
+With a `vec` we can grab the first 4 items by doing something like `vec[0..4]` where `0..4` represents a range from 0 to 4, not including 4.
 This might be a pattern you're already familiar with.

 So let's add that line.